 So, you may ask, all of that sounds great, but what has really changed?

-Well its early days but I am encouraged by what I am seeing.
-Last week, the “alpha geeks” on the EDW Release Train, were scheduled to run a meeting with operations team, to get buy in to our new branching strategy.
-Historically, a meeting like this would have revolved around a 20 slide powerpoint deck and resulted in little more consensus than then need to schedule another meeting.
-However on this occasion, without any prompting from me, they decided to run a “Jean Tabaka meeting” – yes that is what they called it!
+Well, it's early days but I am encouraged by what I am seeing.
+Last week, the "alpha geeks" on the EDW Release Train, were scheduled to run a meeting with the operations team, to get buy-in to our new branching strategy.
+Historically, a meeting like this would have revolved around a 20 slide PowerPoint deck and resulted in little more consensus than the need to schedule another meeting.
+However on this occasion, without any prompting from me, they decided to run a "Jean Tabaka meeting" - yes that is what they called it!